Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

      */
     public DetectH1 () {
         super(
-                new SimpleElementSelector("h1"),// the selector implementation that performs the selection TestSolution.PASSED, // solution when at least one element is found TestSolution.FAILED, // solution when no element is found null, // no message created when element is found because passed doesn't produce message "H1TagMissing" // General message indicating the element is not present on the page );
+                // the selector implementation that performs the selection new SimpleElementSelector("h1"),
+                // solution when at least one element is found TestSolution.PASSED,
+                // solution when no element is found TestSolution.FAILED,
+                // no message created when element is found because passed doesn't produce message null,
+                // General message indicating the element is not present on the page "H1TagMissing"
+            );
     }